-In 2006, Wang etal [11], based on a comparative study of the thermodynamical laws for FRW model of the universe bounded by apparent and event horizons, concluded that universe bounded by apparent horizon is a perfect thermodynamical system(Bekenstein system) while both first and second law of thermodynamics break down on the event horizon, i.e., a unphysical system.
-Very recently, a generalized Hawking temperature(which coincides with the Hawking temperature on the apparent horizon) or a modified Bekenstein entropy has been introduced [17] on the event horizon and it is possible to show the validity of both the thermodynamical laws on the event horizon for any fluid system in FRW model.
-In the present work, we make an attempt to extend the idea of generalized Hawking temperature or modified Bekenstein entropy for inhomogeneous LTB model and examine the validity of both the thermodynamical laws on any horizon.
-Current supernova and some other data [18] provides a justification in support of the inhomogeneous LTB model of the universe.
-Also very recently, using perturbation analysis, Clarkson and Marteens [19] has given a justification for the inhomogeneous model.
+In 2006, Wang et al. \cite{Wang1}, based on a comparative study of the thermodynamical laws in the FRW model of the Universe bounded by apparent and event horizons, concluded that the Universe bounded by an apparent horizon is a perfect thermodynamical system (Bekenstein system), while both the first and second laws of thermodynamics break down on an event horizon, i.e., an unphysical system.
+Very recently, a generalized Hawking temperature (which coincides with the Hawking temperature on the apparent horizon) or a modified Bekenstein entropy has been introduced \cite{Chakraborty4} on the event horizon and it has been possible to show the validity of both the thermodynamical laws on the event horizon irrespective of any fluid distribution in the FRW model.
+In the present work, we make an attempt to extend the idea of generalized Hawking temperature or modified Bekenstein entropy for the inhomogeneous LTB model and examine the validity of both the thermodynamical laws on an arbitrary horizon.
+Current supernova and some other data \cite{Moffat1} provides a justification in support of the inhomogeneous LTB model of the Universe.
+Also, using perturbation analysis, Clarkson and Maartens \cite{Clarkson1} have given a justification for the inhomogeneous model.
 It should be noted that Refs. \cite{Moffat1} and \cite{Clarkson1} consider only LTB models with a dust source in the context of fitting observational data.
 However, in the present context, LTB models with a perfect fluid source may not be useful to fit observations unless it is possible to have a physical interpretation of a dark energy and dark matter mixture as in Ref. \cite{Sussman1}.